tslenter/RSX-RSC/README.md

 ### 14.2 Help

 To improve the code and functions we like to have you help.
-Send you idea or code to: info@remotesyslog.com.
+Send your idea or code to: info@remotesyslog.com or create a pull request.
 We will review it and add it to this project.

 ### 14.3 What is a RSCX token?
-RSCX is created to reward developers for there work and to support the project.
-It is a tradable token by the waves exchange.
+RSCX is created to reward developers for their work and to support the project.
+It is a tradable token by the Waves exchange.
 It comes with no warranty and the price indication is based on the live market.
-Sending funds to the wrong adres will result in a loss of those funds.
+Sending funds to the wrong address will result in a loss of those funds.
 We do not refund RSCX tokens.
 We suggest that you use a hardware token to secure the RSCX tokens.
-Good luck trading and have fun.
+Good luck trading and have fun!

 ### 14.4 RSCX token
 We have a reward system in place, Remote Syslog has it own token available called RSCX.
 How to get RSCX?

-Send usable code/patterns to info@remotesyslog.com.
+Send usable code/patterns to info@remotesyslog.com or create a pull request.
 We will review the code or pattern, this may take some time.
-This token can only be used to trade.

 Expected payout RSCX:
  - Patterns: minimum of 10 RSCX